Not a Member?

 Not a FDA-approved regimen.
 Consult specialized literature.
 A dose of 200 mcg (2 x 100 mcg tablets) inserted vaginally (placed into the posterior vaginal fornix) every 12 hours until successful abortion has been used.
 Approximately 89% of the second trimester patients receiving vaginal misoprostol aborted within 24 hours; all patients aborted within 38 hours.

 25 mcg PO every 2 hours.
-Although ACOG recognizes this route as an effective treatment option, they do not provide a recommended dosage regimen.
-The vaginal route produces greater clinical efficacy than the oral route; however, oral misoprostol use is associated with fewer abnormal fetal heart rate (FHR) patterns and episodes of uterine tachysystole with FHR deceleration when compared with vaginal administration.
-Low-dose oral misoprostol (initial doses of 10 mcg PO to 25 mcg PO) has been shown to be effective in a meta-analysis (low-certainty evidence); however, there was insufficient evidence to support a particular regimen due to lack of head to head randomized trial comparisons.
+Vaginal administration produces greater clinical efficacy than the oral route; however, oral misoprostol use is associated with fewer abnormal fetal heart rate (FHR) patterns and episodes of uterine tachysystole with FHR deceleration when compared with vaginal administration.
 Oral use may result in fewer vaginal births within the first 24 hours vs. vaginal regimens; overall rates of vaginal birth appear similar.
-ACOG notes that buccal and sublingual routes have not been sufficiently evaluated for this use and should not be employed due to the lack of data.

-600 to 1,000 mcg PO, SL, or PR as a single dose has been used in this setting.
-Per the American College of Obstetricians and Gynecologists, oxytocin plus misoprostol appears to be no more effective than oxytocin used alone for prophylaxis of postpartum hemorrhage, so standard protocols (e.g., use of oxytocin administration, uterine massage, and umbilical cord traction) are recommended in at risk patients.
+600 to 1,000 mcg PR as a single dose.
+However, some guidelines no longer recommend rectal administration due to late onset of action.
+Oxytocin plus misoprostol appears to be no more effective than oxytocin used alone for prophylaxis of postpartum hemorrhage, so standard protocols (e.g., use of oxytocin administration, uterine massage, and umbilical cord traction) are recommended in persons at risk.
 If there is inadequate uterine response and ongoing postpartum hemorrhage, then various uterotonics, including misoprostol, may be given in rapid succession if there are no contraindications.

 As an alternative to traditional management, such as surgical or expectant management, misoprostol has shown efficacy and safety in women <= 13 weeks gestation with indicators of pregnancy failure.
 The dosage regimen was 800 mcg intravaginally (placed into the posterior vaginal fornix) on day 1, followed by a repeat dose on day 3 if expulsion was incomplete.
 The regimen was followed by vacuum aspiration on day 8 if expulsion was still incomplete.